-- 2.75% of the highest consecutive 36-month average of salary and bonus compensation from the last 60 months of employment, - multiplied by the named executive officer's years of service (but not in excess of 20 years), and - reduced by (i) any benefits payable under the Pension Plan and (ii) 50% of the named executive officer's Social Security benefits adjusted pro rata for years of service not in excess of 20 years.
+- 2.75% of the highest consecutive 36-month average of salary and bonus compensation from the last 60 months of employment, - multiplied by the eligible executive's years of service with the Company (but not in excess of 20 years), and - reduced by (i) any benefits payable under the Pension Plan and (ii) 50% of the executive's Social Security benefits adjusted pro rata for years of service not in excess of 20 years.

-The named executive officer is required to remain employed until he or she has accumulated five years of service in order to receive a benefit under the SERP.
+The eligible executive is required to remain employed until he or she has accumulated five years of service in order to receive a benefit under the SERP.
 SERP participants are eligible for early retirement benefits when they attain age 55 with five years of service.
 The early retirement benefit is calculated based on average compensation and service at early retirement, and reduced by 5% for each year benefit commencement precedes age 65.
-No current executive officers are presently eligible for retirement benefits under the SERP.
+No current executive officers are presently eligible to receive retirement benefits under the SERP.

-Upon a named executive officer's termination of employment after a change in control, he or she will be eligible to receive a lump sum payment in lieu of any other benefit payable from the SERP.
-The lump sum is equal to the present value of the SERP life annuity, which is payable immediately without reduction for early payment, based on the named executive officer's years of service and compensation at date of termination.
+Upon an eligible executive's termination of employment after a change in control, he or she will be eligible to receive a lump sum payment in lieu of any other benefit payable from the SERP.
+The lump sum is equal to the present value of the SERP life annuity, which is payable immediately without reduction for early payment, based on the executive's years of service and compensation at date of termination.
 The SERP is administered in a manner that is intended to comply with Section 409A of the Internal Revenue Code.